 In 1948, a section for the care of babies was opened at the institution and continued in operation until 1953 when a separate babies' home known as St Joseph's was opened nearby.

-Following the Children and Young Persons (Northern Ireland) Act of 1950, Nazareth Lodge became an Approved School for Junior Boys (analagous to the Approved Schools operating in the erst of the UK).
+Following the Children and Young Persons (Northern Ireland) Act of 1950, Nazareth Lodge became a Training School for Junior Boys (analagous to the Approved Schools operating in the erst of the UK).
 Its accommodated 70 boys aged from 6 to 10.
 When inmates reached the age of 11, they were transferred to the Rubane House home at Kircubbin, run by the De La Salle Brothers.
 On 27 August 1951, the School's Training School certificate was withdrawn by Minitry of Home Affairs on the grounds that its continuance was no longer considered necessary.

 In 1967, Nazareth Lodge became a mixed home and the children lived in family-style groups, with around a dozen children in each.

 In 2014, Nazareth Lodge was one of thirteen institutions examined by the Historical Institutional Abuse Inquiry.
 Early on in the proceedings, lawyers issued apologies on behalf of the Sisters of Nazareth and the De La Salle Brothers for any abuse residents suffered while living in homes run by the two organisations.